mlfoundations/tableshift/README.md

 ```

 The final line above will print some detailed logging output as the script executes.
 When you see `training completed! test accuracy: 0.6221` your environment is ready to go!
 (Accuracy may vary slightly due to randomness.)

-Once the TableShift package has been officially released (very soon!) we will also provide a pip-installable version.

 **Accessing datasets:** If you simply want to load and use a standard version of
 one of the public TableShift datasets, it's as simple as: